100% Recycled Boxcards

 Know anyone at Coca-Cola.
 We would love to do some of them that they could sell online.
 We love using 12 packs of soft drinks as you can see the impression of the cans.
 We love ones that have a store sticker or maybe some tape that held a stack together.

-We've done Valentine-related cards that only use packaging associated with anything chocolate.
+We've also done Valentine-related cards that only use packaging associated with anything chocolate.